timbeyers/sip2pstn-simpledial/README.md

 # Connect your IP Phone to Twilio and call anywhere in world.
-### <5MIN!
+### Fast!
 Just do 1-click deployment to Heroku and configure a Voice URL in the Twilio console
 ### With a Twilio provisioned [phone number](https://www.twilio.com/user/account/phone-numbers/incoming) you can place and receive calls anywhere in the world - all you need is an internet connection.